When you purchase through links in our articles we may earn a small commission. Read our affiliate disclosure.

 1. Intended Use

-If you need a versatile ‘leisure bike’ or an e-bike for commuting, with some light forest trails and unpaved roads thrown in, then the bikes below will be suitable for that purpose.
-As most of the e-bikes on our list are at the budget end of the scale, the components will generally be ‘entry-level’.
+If you need a versatile ‘leisure bike’ or an e-bike for commuting with some light forest trails and unpaved roads, the bikes below will suit that purpose.
+Most e-bikes on our list are at the budget end of the scale, so the components will generally be ‘entry-level’.
 This doesn’t necessarily mean they aren’t any good, but they won’t stand up to the rigours of hard off-road riding.
-As long as you understand this before making a purchase, you won’t go wrong.
+You won’t go wrong if you understand this before making a purchase.

 2. Electric Motor

-All of the electric mountain bikes featured in this article use geared hub motors.
-Power output will generally be 250w to comply with UK and EU e-bike laws, although there are some exceptions.
-If you decide to purchase an electric bike that produces more than 250w and use it on the road or in public spaces, you run the risk of having your bike confiscated and several points on your driving licence.
+The electric mountain bikes featured in this article use geared hub motors.
+Power output will generally be 250w to comply with UK and EU e-bike laws, although some exceptions exist.
+If you purchase an electric bike that produces more than 250w and use it on the road or in public spaces, you risk having your bike confiscated and several points on your driving licence.

-Geared hub motors are generally very reliable, but the internal nylon planetary gears can wear over time, especially if you’re regularly riding steep climbs or carrying lots of extra cargo.
+Geared hub motors are generally very reliable, but the internal nylon planetary gears can wear over time, especially if you regularly ride steep climbs or carry lots of extra cargo.
 Thankfully, these motors are cheap and relatively easy to repair if this happens.

 3. Battery

-You can work out roughly how much mileage you will get based on how many watt hours per mile you are consuming, this figure will differ greatly depending on the power of your motor, what power level you are in, rider weight, wind direction and terrain (hills).
+You can work out roughly how much mileage you will get based on how many watt hours per mile you consume; this figure will differ greatly depending on the power of your motor, what power level you are in, rider weight, wind direction and terrain (hills).
 Example: If you consume an average of 20Wh per mile, a 36v 13ah battery would be depleted in 23 miles.
-The higher the Ah rating, the greater the energy capacity and hence a greater range.
+The higher the Ah rating, the greater the energy capacity and, hence, a greater range.

 4. Sizing

-With a couple of exceptions, most of the electric mountain bikes in this price range are only available in one size.
+With a couple of exceptions, most electric mountain bikes in this price range are only available in one size.
 Manufacturers sizing claims can sometimes be inaccurate.
-Generally, budget e-MTBs seem to be an 18-inch frame size – this equates to a medium frame.
-If you’re under 5ft 5″ or much above 6ft 2″, you may need to consider an e-bike that’s available in more specific sizing options.
+Generally, budget e-MTBs seem to be an 18-inch frame size – a medium frame.
+If you’re under 5ft 5″ or much above 6ft 2″, you may need to consider an e-bike available in more specific sizing options.

 What are the best electric mountain bikes for under £1000?

 The electric mountain bikes featured below are popular and generally have excellent feedback from buyers.
-They offer an affordable entry into the world of e-bike riding which is a good thing – the more people out riding, the better!
+They offer an affordable entry into e-bike riding, which is a good thing – the more people out riding, the better!

 1. Eleglide M1 Plus🥇

-I’ve just been sent an Eleglide M1 Plus to review, and I’m impressed with what this bike has to offer for the price.
-I’ve ridden lots of budget e-bikes, some good, some not so good.
-But, I can say that the Eleglide M1 Plus has impressed me!
-I won’t go into too much detail here as I am going to be writing a separate review article.
+I’ve just been sent an Eleglide M1 Plus to review, and I’m impressed with what this bike offers for the price.
+I’ve ridden many budget e-bikes, some good, some not so good.
+But I can say that the Eleglide M1 Plus has impressed me!

-To give you a summary – I like the riding position, it feels very comfortable.
-The build quality and finish is excellent.
-The bike is EN15194 compliant so it’s road legal in the UK and EU.
+To summarise, I like the riding position; it feels very comfortable.
+The build quality and finish are excellent.
+It’s road-legal in the UK and EU.
 It uses nice Shimano trigger shifters (unlike most cheap e-bikes that use thumb shifters).
-Gear shifting is precise, the mechanical disc brakes work very well and the motor is smooth and very responsive.
+Gear shifting is precise, the mechanical disc brakes work well, and the motor is smooth and responsive.
 Plus, there are 5 power levels to choose from.
 The M1 Plus has a 36v 12.5Ah battery – I haven’t tested the range in full yet, but I’m expecting 30-40 miles from a charge.

 The bike was sent from a UK warehouse and arrived within 2 days of dispatch.
-It was very well packaged and included a full toolkit with comprehensive and easy-to-understand assembly instructions.
+It was well-packaged and included a full toolkit with comprehensive and easy-to-understand assembly instructions.
 Read the full Eleglide M1 Plus review.

-If you are thinking about the slightly cheaper M1 model, check out my Eleglide M1 review here.
+If you are considering the slightly cheaper M1 model, check out my Eleglide M1 review here.

 Buy from Geekbuying.com UK and EU stock and shipping